Holocaust Remembrance

 In addition, countries observe national commemorations, often referred to as Yom Ha Shoah.
 In the United States, the National Days of Holocaust Remembrance begin on April 18 and mark the anniversary of the Warsaw Ghetto Uprising.

-New Holocaust Films for American Spaces
+Films for American Spaces

 The films are available in full via Kanopy or through the USC Shoah Foundation.
 Along with a detailed viewing guide, a special 44-minute excerpt from “The U.S. and the Holocaust” is available for streaming on Vimeo or downloaded by request to americanspaces@state.gov.